alyssacabading/CS361-MicroserviceProject/README.md

 - Package: 'fs' for reading files.

 ## Usage
-• To request an array of streaming service hosting a movie, you must write `Streaming services of: {insert movie name here}` to `movie.txt`.
+• To REQUEST an array of streaming service hosting a movie, you must write `Streaming services of: {insert movie name here}` to `movie.txt`.
+For example: `Streaming services of: Django'.

-• To receive an array of streaming services, the response will be on the `movie.txt` file as an array.
+• To RECEIVE an array of streaming services, the response will be on the `movie.txt` file as an array.
 It is YOUR RESPONSIBILITY to decide how you will render the response from the text file.